 - Unused contributions roll over from one year to the next.

 - Most plans offer investment options.
-Don’t forget to take advantage of that.
+Don’t forget to take advantage of that if you are not spending the money yet.

 - If you don’t need the money to cover medical expenses, you can use this account to stash away extra funds to pay for medical care in retirement.